Baclayon Church: Features

-The church, built out of coral stones, is a cross shaped (cruciform) church with its juncture or crossing surmounted by a pyramidal wall.
+The church, built out of coral stones, is a cross-shaped (cruciform) church with its juncture or crossing surmounted by a pyramidal wall.
 The original tiled roof was replaced by galvanized iron in 1893.
 The church complex is strategically located facing the sea.
 It originally has defensive stone walls around but was removed in the 1870s.
 It also has a school building built out of coral stones in the middle of the 19th century.
 A wood and stone market was built in 1881.

-Facade
+Façade

-The original facade, oriented southwest and located behind the portico, was built together with the stone church built by the Jesuits in 1727.
-The facade is simply designed with its upper half hidden by an extended choir loft which houses an 1824 pipe organ.
-A way of glazed blue tiles connects the facade and the portico.
-The portico was added as an extension to the facade in 1875 by the Augustinian Recollects.
-An inscription on the portico's pediment based on the year of construction of the facade (1875) was invisible due to church renovations.
-Two religious images, both dated 1885, is found on the portico's niches: St. Joseph and the child Jesus on the uppermost niche and the Immaculate Conception, patroness, on the central niche.
+Prior to restoration the original façade, oriented southwest and located behind the portico, was built together with the stone church of the Jesuits in 1727.
+It is simply designed, its upper half hidden by an extended choir loft which houses an 1824 pipe organ.
+A way of glazed blue tiles connects the façade and portico, which was added in 1875 as an extension to the façade by the Augustinian Recollects.
+An inscription on the portico's pediment showing the year of the façades construction (1875) was invisible due to renovations.
+Two images, both dated 1885, are found on the portico niches: Saint Joseph and the Child Jesus in the uppermost niche, and the Immaculate Conception, the church's titular, in the central niche.

-Just like the facade, the walls of the church were simply decorated with icons of an angels' head and wings.
+Just like the façade, the walls of the church were simply decorated with icons of cherubim, mostly their heads and wings.